wsor4035/dev.luanti.org/content/for-players/items.md

 ### Modding item stacks

-Mods can change the stack limit, or the behaviour of the dropped items.
+Mods can change the stack limit, or the behavior of the dropped items.

 For example: